Where is the program?

 Is Art on the Farm the right choice for me?

 Yes, all the instructors at Cow House Studios are practicing artists who were once in your position applying for schools.
 Instructors in the past have attended some of the most well-renowned art schools in the US and Ireland including Rhode Island School of Design, San Francisco Art Institute, Bard College, UCLA, and the National College of Art and Design in Dublin.
 We know what schools are looking for, and can help you develop your portfolio to the best of your ability for college submission

 Do I need to submit a portfolio along with my application?

 You do not need to submit a portfolio; Art on the Farm is designed for students of all skill levels.
 The most important quality in all our students is a desire to learn, and the motivation to make art.
 Our students come from diverse backgrounds with varied interests.
 While many of our students go on to outstanding art schools, others decide to take a more academic path.
 We challenge each student according to their skill level, making sure each student receives the individual attention and guidance they need to meet their goals for the program.
 We value the dynamic fostered in each of our sessions and feel strongly that it contributes greatly to our student’s experiences.

-I am mostly interested in Photography and/or Moving Image Arts.
+I am mostly interested in Photography.
 Do I need to participate in the drawing classes, or can I just focus on taking pictures, printing in the darkroom, or working on the computer?